mohitpai/journey-optimizer.en/help/using/content-management/assets-essentials.md

     ![](assets/media_library_1.png)

 1. Choose the repository for your Assets in Journey Optimizer.
-You can opt for either an Assets Essentials repository or an Assets as a Cloud Service repository.
+You can opt for either an Assets Essentials repository or an Assets as a Cloud Service repository, provided you own this solution.

     ![](assets/media_library_4.png)